 Do not be tempted to do MORE than what the station instructions require.
 For example, if the instructions say to “take a focused history”, then do exactly that – do not complete a full patient interview covering issues that may not be relevant.

 Do be guided by the information that the patient tells you.
-Apply your clinical reasoning to the patients pertinent ‘positives’ and ‘negatives’ during the history and physical exam portions of the stations.
+Apply your clinical reasoning to the patient’s pertinent ‘positives’ and ‘negatives’.

 Do not make assumptions about the purpose of the station.
 You may think, for example, “Oh, this must be the depression station”, but keep an open mind.
 You are being assessed on your active clinical skills.
 Be guided by the patient’s responses.